 - Hard-boiled ggs.

-- Meat: traditionally this salad is made with bologna-style processed sausage meat but you can use regular ham or even hot dogs or German sausage.
-You can even give this salad a Polish twist and use (not too fatty) smoked kiełbasa.
-An alternative ingredient, also used in Olivier salad, is chicken (cooked or smoked).
+- Meat: traditionally this was bologna-style processed sausage meat but you can use regular ham or even hot dogs or German sausage.
+You can even give this salad a Polish twist and use smoked kiełbasa.
+An alternative ingredient, also used in traditional Russian salad, is chicken (cooked or smoked).

 - Pickles/gherkins: perfect with potatoes and eggs (see also my dill pickle egg salad).